CPQ Software Top Picks That Actually Makes Quoting Easy

 With Salesbricks, you’re giving a clean, frictionless buying experience to your customers.
 Buyers can adjust pricing in real time, sign electronically, and pay immediately, while your system automatically provisions access!

-2. Salesforce Revenue Cloud: Best for Enterprises on Salesforce
+2. Agentforce Revenue Management (Salesforce Revenue Cloud): Best for Enterprises on Salesforce

 3. Oracle CPQ: Best for Complex Global Enterprises

-Oracle CPQ is designed for large enterprises that require deep product configurations and complicated integration with ERP systems.
-It’s a good choice for businesses with global operations, large SKU catalogs, and established IT teams.
-Oracle CPQ connects with over 20 leading ERP systems, including Oracle E-Business Suite and Microsoft, providing AI-driven pricing optimization, deal comparisons, and margin analysis.
+Oracle CPQ is designed for large enterprises that require deep product configurations and integration with ERP systems.
+It’s commonly used by businesses with global operations, large SKU catalogs, and established IT teams.
+Oracle CPQ connects with more than 20 ERP systems, including Oracle E-Business Suite and Microsoft solutions, while also offering pricing optimization, deal analysis, and margin management tools.

-For most startups still refining their pricing fit, Oracle CPQ may be a bit over-the-top.
-While it offers deep functionality, the cost and time required for implementation make it more suitable for large enterprises than smaller, fast-moving teams.
+For most startups still refining their pricing fit, Oracle CPQ may be more software than they need.
+While it offers extensive functionality, the implementation timeline and ongoing administration requirements tend to make it a better fit for larger organizations with established operational processes.

 4. Conga CPQ: Best for Doc-Heavy Salesforce Workflows

-Conga CPQ is also designed for enterprises already deep in the Salesforce ecosystem, particularly those with complex, document-heavy workflows.
-It integrates with Salesforce, offering advanced features for subscription management, automated renewals, and contract generation.
-With over 500 APIs, Conga gives users access to vital revenue lifecycle data, empowering teams to automate processes from quote creation to contract renewal.
+Conga CPQ is designed for enterprises already deep in the Salesforce ecosystem, particularly those with complex, document-heavy workflows.
+It integrates closely with Salesforce and includes features for subscription management, automated renewals, contract generation, and revenue lifecycle management.

 While Conga CPQ is great in detailed document management, its heavier, more intricate setup makes it less suitable for startups or smaller businesses that need a simpler, more streamlined approach to quote-to-cash.